ffund/run-my-experiment-on-geni-blog/2016-05-25-effect-of-buffer-size-on-rtt-fairness.md

 The results of our experiment are not consistent with the  published result.

+The congestion window behavior shown in the original paper is not consistent with HSTCP.
+After a loss event, HSTCP should decrease a small portion of congestion window, but in the window plot from the original paper it always halves the congestion window.

+The original paper states that HSTCP congestion window converges faster and achieves RTT fairness with *large* buffer size.
+I did not see this effect on the GENI testbed.
+In some experiment trials I get an opposite result, suggesting that a *large* buffer leads to RTT unfairness and a *small* buffer helps HSTCP congestion window converge:

 ![](/blog/content/images/2016/05/mz-overbuffered.svg)

 ![](/blog/content/images/2016/05/mz-underbuffered.svg)

-The original paper states that HSTCP congestion window converges faster and achieves greater RTT fairness with *large* buffer size.
-However, the congestion window behavior shown is not consistent with HSTCP, e.g., after loss event, HSTCP should decrease a small portion of congestion window, but in the window plot from the original paper it always halves the congestion window.

-As the figures show, on the GENI testbed I get the opposite result, which suggests that a *small* buffer helps HSTCP congestion window converge.
+Furthermore, the behavior of two TCP flows varies from one trial to another.
+Sometimes we observe RTT unfairness and other times we don't, even when the experiment conditions are identical.
+Based on this, we suggest that it is not meaningful to show a "representative" experiment run for this particular experiment, and that to draw conclusions regarding RTT fairness under different buffer sizes we would have to run a very large number of experiment trials and show aggregate results.

-The last finding is that CUBIC (not considered in the original paper, which was from 2004) shows a faster window convergence in both small and large buffer case, which indicates CUBIC has a better RTT fairness than HSTCP in this specific experiment.
+The last finding is that CUBIC (not considered in the original paper, which was from 2004) typically shows a faster window convergence in both small and large buffer case, which suggests CUBIC has a better RTT fairness than HSTCP in this specific experiment.

 ## Run My Experiment ##